ibm-cloud-docs/BlockStorage/slcli-usage.md

 # SLCLI commands for {{site.data.keyword.blockstorageshort}}
 {: #SLCLIcommands}

-You can use the SLCLI to take actions that are normally handled through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external}.
+You can use the SLCLI to take actions that are normally handled through the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 For example, with SLCLI you can place orders for volumes, snapshot space, replication, update authorizations, cancel volumes, and so on.

 For more information about how to install and use the SLCLI, see [Python API Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
 {:tip}